 (b) Part 7 Division 2 applies to the agreement accordingly.

-[Clause 1 inserted by No. 44 of 2008 s.
+[Clause 1 inserted: No. 44 of 2008 s.
 48.]

-[Schedules 3 and 4 deleted by No. 44 of 2008 s.
+[Schedules 3 and 4 deleted: No. 44 of 2008 s.
 49.]

 Notes

-1 This is a compilation of the Vocational Education and Training Act 1996 and includes the amendments made by the other written laws referred to in the following table 1a.
-The table also contains information about any reprint.
+This is a compilation of the Vocational Education and Training Act 1996 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table